usnistgov/mass/README.md

 Read about RST (reStructuredText) format.
 It is weird.
 My most common mistake is forgetting the blank line between `.. blah` statements and the following text.
 See the [Sphinx docs](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) for details about its syntax.

 # massGui, the GUI for Mass
 massGui is an attempt to bring the core features of Mass into a graphical user interface (GUI).
-You can find more information and install it [here](https://github.com/gmondee/massGui).
+You can find more information and install it at [https://github.com/gmondee/massGui](https://github.com/gmondee/massGui).